billdong9/niodb/README.md

 console.log(db.key)
 ```

-🌟 Just treating Nio instances as ordinary JavaScript objects.
+🌟 Just think of the Nio instance as a normal JavaScript object.

 #### Wrapper methods
-Or, you may use wrapper methods `$set` and `$get` to do the same thing:
+Alternatively, you can use wrapper methods `$set` and `$get` to do the same thing:

 ```javascript
 db.$set(key, value)
 db.$get(key)
 ```

-The choices are up to you.
+The choice is yours.

-### Delete / Check if a key exists
+### Deleting / Checking if a key exists
-Just like how to delete and check a key in JavaScript objects:
+Just like deleting and checking for keys in JavaScript objects:

 ```javascript
 delete db.key